sanger-tol/PretextMap/README.md

 PretextMap requires libdeflate (https://github.com/ebiggers/libdeflate).
 By default the install script will clone and build the libdeflate.a static library for compilation with PretextMap.
 You can specify your own version to the install script if you wish (you'll have to specify appropriate linking flags as well if you specify a shared library).

+PretextMap requires mpc (https://github.com/orangeduck/mpc).
+By default the install script will clone and build the libmpc.a static library for compilation with PretextMap.
+You can specify your own version to the install script if you wish (you'll have to specify appropriate linking flags as well if you specify a shared library).

 run ./install to build (run ./install -h to see options)

 # Requirments, building on Windows